caketaster/Portfolio-Project-1---still-life/README.md

 Features:

-* Homepage: links all 'glow', as do the social media links, logo also has a fixed glow.
+* Homepage: links all 'glow', as do the social media links, the site logo also has a fixed glow.
 The hero image has a slow zoom-in animation.
 * Gallery: flexbox used for gallery images, works with responsive design to look good on all screen sizes.
-Images brighten (similar feeling to the glow on the links) and have pop-up boxes with image numbers when hovered over.
+Images brighten (similar feeling to the glow on the links) and have pop-up semi-translucent items with image numbers when hovered over.
 * Contact:

+I used the Love-Running walkthrough project as a basic skeleton for the page, including the nav menu and hero-image zoom.

 On the advice of my mentor I decided to use flexbox rather than floats, so made use of YouTube tutorials to give myself the knowledge to use them.